CUNY-CL/yoyodyne/README.md

 -   `reverse`
 -   `upper` (i.e., map to uppercase)

-These are configured to train for 20 epochs, training for no more than 2 minutes.
+These are configured to train for 20 epochs.

 In contrast, the two "real" data sets target existing problems: